Tristor/securemail.tristor.ro/server.md

 apt-get install -y unattended-upgrades
 ```

-Ensure /etc/apt/apt.conf.d/10periodic has the following:
+Ensure /etc/apt/apt.conf.d/10periodic has the following (you may need to create this):

 ```
 APT::Periodic::Update-Package-Lists "1";